Radhikadayalcloud/Auto-Removal-of-Sophos-Agents/README.md

 Automatically removes Sophos Central endpoint licences when AWS EC2 instances are terminated.
 No manual cleanup needed.
+Please Note: Instances terminated before running the code do not automatically remove the Sophos Central endpoint.
 ## How it works

 ```